 - Apply CA+ to the taped wing joint, and apply CA in a squiggle pattern about 1/2″ on either side of the wing joint and on either side of the pencil mark on the body tube.

-- Lay the wing over the body tube upside down, and make sure the rear of the wing is even with the rear mark on the body tube.
+- Lay the wing over the body tube upside down, and make sure the rear of the wing at the center joint is even with the rear mark on the body tube.
 Make sure the line drawn lengthwise down the tube is aligned with the center of the wing joint.
 Lay the assembly over the edge of a table so that the vertical stab points down.
 The wing should touch the table top that the body tube is resting on to set the dihedral angle.
+The front of the wing will not go all the way to the front of the body tube.
 Use accelerator to help set the glue.

 - Once set flip the model over.
 Apply glue to the reinforcing strip on the flat bottom edge and slide it into the joint between the body tube and the wing.
 This adds extra glue surface to help reinforce the wing joint.
 The foam strip should be centered front and back on the wing.
 Don’t press the strip in too hard as it can rotate the body tube wrt the wing and make the vertical fin offset.
 Apply a fillet on the top and bottom of the strip/wing and strip/body tube joint.
 Repeat on the other side.